Round-up of responsible travel products includes filtered water bottles, reusable straws, zero waste containers

 EVERYONE CAN TAKE STEPS towards being a more responsible traveler and supporting sustainable tourism.
 It just takes some thought and research about your choices.
 Ecotourism and eco travels can mean a number of different things, from the places you choose to go, to the gear and products you take with you, to how you travel.
 For example, are you carrying a filtered water bottle instead of single-use plastic water bottles that you throw away?
 Are you making eco friendly choices – such as choosing reef-friendly sunscreen, carrying a reusable straw, and packing some zero-waste products like collapsible tupperware?

 In this post, travel bloggers review their favourite eco friendly travel products, and make suggestions and recommendations for how you can be a more responsible traveler.
 These are all products you can use at home and take with you on the road, and they are all the best products we could find in their category.
 If you want to purchase any of these products, click the links or Amazon ads below.
+For more ideas, read this post on Best Travel Gifts.

 Reusable water bottles